 Dr Thurgood undertook a brief postdoctoral position in the Immunology Directorate, SA Pathology, where she developed novel proteomic techniques to characterise autoantibodies from patients with autoimmune conditions.
 In April 2013 she accepted a position in the Haematology Department, Flinders University that allowed her to utilize her strong skills in proteomics in combination with her interest in B-cell biology.

 Within 6-months of commencing this position, she was awarded a grant from Flinders Foundation to carry out proteomic analysis of the chronic lymphocytic leukaemia (CLL) microenvironment.
 Since then, she has been awarded a further three grants from Flinders Foundation and was the recipient of the Joan Tallis Leukaemia and Lymphoma Fellowship.

-She is currently a Beat Cancer Early Career Research Fellow (ECR), funded through Cancer Council SA.
-Her current project focuses on nutrient uptake in blood cancers and whether altering the ability of cells to utilise nutrients could offer new therapeutic options for these patients.
+Dr Thurgood was a Beat Cancer Early Career Research Fellow (ECR), funded through Cancer Council SA (2018-2021).
+This project focused on nutrient uptake in blood cancers and investigated whether altering the ability of cells to utilise nutrients could offer new therapeutic options in CLL.

 2011 - Doctor of Philosophy (PhD), Flinders University

 2006 - Bachelor of Science (Hons), Flinders University

 2003 - Bachelor of Medical Science, Flinders University

 2018 - Beat Cancer Cancer Council SA Early Career Fellowship

 2017 - Early Career Researcher Award (Adelaide Protein Group)

 2017 - Best Early Career Researcher oral at the Australian Society of Medical Research Conference